Nageshvara-Chennakeshava Temple complex, Mosale

 The Nageshvara-Chennakeshava temple complex, sometimes referred to as the Nagesvara and Chennakesava temples of Mosale, are a pair of nearly identical Hindu temples in the village of Mosale near Hassan city, Karnataka, India.
 One for Shiva, other for Vishnu, this pair is a set of highly ornamented stone temples, illustrating the Hoysala architecture.
 These temples also include panels of artwork related to the goddess tradition of Hinduism (Shaktism) and Vedic deities.
 Another notable feature of these temples is the artwork in their ceilings, how the shilpins (artisans) integrated the historic pre-Hoysala architectural innovations from the Chalukya era.
 Further, the temples include north Indian Bhumija and south Indian Vesara aedicules on the outer walls above the panels.
 It is unclear when this temple pair was built, but given the style and architectural innovations embedded therein, it was likely complete before 1250 CE.

 According to Dhaky – an architecture and history scholar, the interior of this temple pair is "gorgeously embellished" and the outer artwork is "handsomely decorated".
 This temple complex is protected as a monument of national importance by the Archaeological Survey of India.

 Location and date

 It is located in the village of Mosale, about 10 km south of Hassan city, in Hassan district of Karnataka state, India.
 The two temples are in the same complex, in an idyllic rural setting, and they form a "perfect twin".

 It is unclear when the temple was built, as the foundation stone is missing and other inscriptions do not provide any clues.
 The style suggests this pair is a pre-1250 CE temple.
-According to Foekema, the temple was built in 1200 A.D. during the reign of Hoysala King Veera Ballala II.
+According to Foekema, the temple was built in 1200 CE during the reign of Hoysala King Veera Ballala II.